 If the substance or method is prohibited and you need to use the substance – you now need to work out if you need an in-advance or retroactive Therapeutic Use Exemption.

 Only certain, higher-level athletes need to apply for a Therapeutic Use Exemption in-advance.
-To learn more who is a higher-level athlete
+Learn who is a higher-level athlete.

 In-advance Therapeutic Use Exemptions need to be applied for before taking the medication (except for emergency situations and hospital visits).